1jour1vin

 unprecedented

-The result of careful consideration of climatic conditions and terroir, Syrah "Les Jacques" comes from vines less than 10 years old planted on the superb granite terroirs of "La Roche" and "Rochegrès" in the commune of Romanèche Thorins in Saône-et-Loire.
-This unique combination gives elegance and character to this unprecedented red wine, which forges a link between Beaujolais and the Rhône.
-Its substance and concentration, combined with a beautiful freshness, appeal to us and make us want to discover new horizons.
+The result of careful consideration of climatic conditions and terroir, the Syrah "Les Jacques" comes from vines less than 10 years old planted on the superb granite terroirs of "La Roche" and "Rochegrès" in the commune of Romanèche-Thorins in Saône-et-Loire.
+This unique harmony lends elegance and character to this unprecedented red wine, which bridges the gap between Beaujolais and the Rhône.
+Its body and concentration, combined with a lovely freshness, captivate us and inspire us to explore new horizons.

 Rated site